YoshimatsuSaito/customtutor/README.md

 - You need to have an AWS account and access key.
 - You need to create a S3 bucket on your AWS account.
 - You need to have an OpenAI API key.
+- You need to have a server to host this app.
+Ensure that port 8501 is open for connections.

 ## Set up environment and run app
 ### From your terminal (you need to install python3.10)